Jitesh-mundhra/.AI_club_recruitment_task/README.md

 # Electricity Demand Forecasting for Bangladesh 🔌

 ## Overview
-A machine learning pipeline to forecast electricity demand (MW) for Bangladesh using socioeconomic and time series indicators (2014–2025).
+This project focuses on *next-hour electricity demand forecasting* using historical power system data.
+The goal was to predict future demand accurately so utilities can optimize generation planning, reduce shortages, and improve grid stability.

 ## Results
 | Model | MAPE |